~/

 Introduction

-Looking back over my last couple of years as a Senior Platform Engineer at Holland & Barrett, it’s been a real eye-opener for me.
-Before landing this gig, I spent eight solid years working with Symfony, a PHP framework that I’ve got a lot of love for.
-I’ve been doing my thing mostly in Scotland, balancing my time between backend stuff and cloud engineering, with a bit more of my heart leaning towards the backend.
+Looking back on my time as a Senior Platform Engineer at Holland & Barrett, it’s been a period of significant growth and learning.
+Before this role, I spent eight years working with Symfony, a PHP framework I still hold in high regard.
+Most of my career was based in Scotland, balancing backend development and cloud engineering, though I’ve always leaned more toward the backend.

 What is Platform Engineering?